edemaine/coauthor/README.md

   messages with the same tag by clicking on a tag.

 * **Emoji** for super-short responses that show appreciation but don't cause email notifications or take up much space.
 (Like Github and Slack.)
+  Hover over an emoji to see a list of people who added the emoji; click to toggle your own status.
+Emoji are positive (purple) or negative (red).
   Positive emoji on root messages are counted on the group page, enabling a simple voting system for e.g. which problems to work on.